Primespark24/MicroProcessorLanguageDesign/README.md

     3: M-Type:   |2 Bit instruction type| 5 bits op| 45 bits Extra | 6 RD | 6 mem_loc |
     | lw         |    11                | 01000    |  45           | x    | x         |
     | sw         |    11                | 01001    |  45           | x    | x         |
+    Lw and sw are only to be called in the assembly program when using a defined variable.
+It is not defined to be able to load from one register to another, or store from one register to another.
+For that purpose, use add.

    >>A list of the instructions that you are going to build for your the processor.

     Math Instructions (we are only implementing arithmetic operator for floating )